It can be difficult to manage all the different bills and payments in our lives.

 - plan to pay your debt off within the next 12 months or less

-- if you cannot make your own Time to Pay arrangement online.
+- if you can't make your own Time to Pay arrangement online.

-Call the Self Assessment helpline if you cannot make your own Time to Pay Arrangement online, for example you owe more than £30,000 or need longer to pay.
+Call the Self Assessment helpline if you can't make your own Time to Pay Arrangement online, for example you owe more than £30,000 or need longer to pay.

 Self Assessment Payment Helpline

 If you’re paying back overpayments of tax credits and you don’t have enough money left to meet essential living costs or have other debts and repayments to make, you can ask for the amount you're paying back to be reduced and spread over a longer repayment period.